lbk3/Perspective/README.md

+### Perspective ###
+This repo contains my BEng Software Engineering honours project completed on May 2017 at Edinburgh Napier University.

 <details>
 <summary>The Application</summary>
 A mobile application that I have developed for my honours project as part of my BEng Software Engineering degree at Edinburgh Napier University.